 ATTACK THE GAS STATION (1999)

-Hammy and daft but so much fun it does not matter, this cult classic from the 90s is the ultimate guilty pleasure
+Hammy and daft but so much fun it does not matter, this cult classic from the 90s sees a quartet of bored goons rob a gas station

 We return to the reoccurring theme of Korea’s disenfranchised youth in Attack the Gas Station, with two hours of fights, feuds and doltish encounters from a single gas station location.